top of page

 The trackers rely on GSM signal to report, (which is generally very good across a lot of our route) but there is a delay on tracking.
 Sometimes, our team back at base will increase or decrease the reporting frequency, so those watching at home will sometimes not see your dot moving or see you moving very slowly.
 Or they may see you adrift from others in the group.

-They are able to access the tracking at www.opentracking.com
+They can access the tracking at www.opentracking.com

 If we have any issues or snagging with tracker units, our basecamp team can see this, and we will pull them back in and reset them for you.